pcdshub/happi/docs/source/client.rst

-The workflow for editing a device looks very similar to the code within :ref:`entry_code`, but instead of instantiating the device you use either :meth:`.Client.load_device` or :meth:`.Client.search` to grab an existing device from the database.
+The workflow for editing a device looks very similar to the code within :ref:`entry_code`, but instead of instantiating the device you use either :meth:`.Client.load_device` or :meth:`.Client.search` to grab an existing device from the dataprefix.
 When the device is retreived this way the class method :meth:`.Device.save` is overwritten, simply call this when you are done editing the Device information.

 .. ipython:: python

-    my_motor = client.load_device(base='PV:BASE')
+    my_motor = client.load_device(prefix='PV:BASE')

     my_motor.z = 425.4